Aotearoa – Land of the Long White Cloud

 New Zealand is part of a continent called Zealandia, most of which is under the ocean.
 The country lies across two moving tectonic plates – segments of the earth’s crust and as these plates collide, the rocks are being pushed up creating hills and mountains, including the Southern Alps.

 Over two thirds of the population lives in North Island and the remainder in South Island.
-The majority of New Zealand’s population is of European decent while Auckland, the largest city in New Zealand is the most ethnically diverse in the country.
-It has the largest Polynesian population of any city in the world and about one third of the population (over 1.3 million).
+The majority of New Zealand’s population is of European descent while Auckland, the largest city in New Zealand is the most ethnically diverse in the country.

-New Zealanders new and old jokingly refer to this land as “Godzone”, are quietly proud of their country and all prefer to be known as “Kiwis”!
+New Zealanders new and old jokingly refer to this land as “Godzone”.

 This is what we call “The Real New Zealand”.